PrintM3D/Quad-Fusion-Docs/maintenance-guides/temperature-calibration.md

 Proper temperature calibration is vital to allow for good print quality.
 The hot-end\(s\) and the bed are controlled by temperature feedback loops which are supposed to maintain a steady temperature.
 The type of feedback loop is a first order plus dead time \([FOPDT](https://controlguru.com/process-data-dynamic-modeling-and-a-recipe-for-profitable-control/)\) loop.
 This loop has three different control variables: 1.
 Gain: Kp: Allows for manipulation of the strength of the heater response.
 2. Time Constant: Tp: Control of the speed of the response of the heater.
 3. Dead time: The delay before the system will begin a response.

-This control loop and its variables are applied to the different heaters on the Promega.
+This control loop and its variables are applied to the different heaters on the Crane.
 With the command `M303` and `M307` the temperature control loop can be tuned and changed.
 The default control variables supplied by M3D in the configuration files should allow you to print at a stable temperature.
 However, significant changes to the printing environment, such as room temperature, air-flow or humidity can impact your control loop effectiveness and stability.
 An improper control loop can cause problems listed below.

 * **Overshoot**: A response to a new set-point will send the temperature of the heater significantly beyond the set-point.
 An overshoot of about 15°C is reasonable.
 A greater overshoot can cause your filament to char or present a fire hazard.
 * **Oscillation**: An unstable control loop can result in a temperature oscillation.
 An oscillation of more than 5 °C degrees can impact printing quality.